Abebe-Biru/Abebe-Biru/README.md

 - 🤖 Passionate about the influence of AI on local communities and emerging markets.
 - 🎯 Current focus: Researching and building projects using **RAG (Retrieval-Augmented Generation)**, **CAG (Cache-Augmented Generation)**, and **MCP (Model Context Protocol)**.
 - 📚 Booklover exploring tech, innovation, and leadership.
-- ⚡ Fun Fact: I’m a shy bloomer — but once I open up, I'm the best friend you could ask for.

 ---

 ## 🛠️ Tech Stack